mrismanaziz/Reforestation/README.md

-## Toasters were the first form of pop-up notifications.
+## What has ears but cannot hear?
+A field of corn.